OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 :   Type: mandatory, Text.
     Field to be displayed from your data.
     Expected format: &quot;{EntityName}.[FieldName]&quot;
-    --
     For example: &quot;Product_Sample.IsFavourite&quot;

 ColumnOptionalConfigs
 :   Type: optional, [ColumnOptionalConfigs](<#Structure_ColumnOptionalConfigs>).
-    Set additional parameters to customize the column's behavior and functionality.
+    Sets additional parameters to customize the column's behavior and functionality.

 ### ContextMenu { #ContextMenu }

-Add a context menu to the grid.
+Adds a context menu to the grid.
+(Default options: Copy, Copy with headers, Export to CSV to Excel, Freeze column(s), Unfreeze columns)
-(Default options:
-Copy
-Copy with headers
-Export
-to CSV
-to Excel
-Freeze column(s)
-Unfreeze column(s)
-)

 ### CurrencyColumn { #CurrencyColumn }

 Column for your GridContainer Block to render number fields.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.